Chrede88/cjsolsen.com/content/post/Heather/index.md

   focal_point = "Center"
 +++

 I did this hike in the beginning of September, over the Labour Day long weekend.
-The weather report promised fantastic weather, so we were all very excited to go:smiley:
+The weather report promised fantastic weather, so we were all very excited to go:smiley:<!--more-->

 **Trail stats**